aleccool213/blog/content/posts/2020-08-23-hey-email-review/index.md

 excerpt: A new email service by the folks at Basecamp.
 slug: "/hey-app-review-changing-how-you-feel-about-email/"
 ---

-> Disclaimer: I tried HEY email for two weeks, I did this by just forwarding all emails I received on my old provider to my new @hey.com address.
-Whenever I needed to reply, I used my old provider.

 You might have seen Basecamp making headlines last month when [they took on Apple to fight for fair app-store monetization policies](https://www.theverge.com/2020/6/18/21296180/apple-hey-email-app-basecamp-rejection-response-controversy-antitrust-regulation).
 HEY is a new email service which, you guessed it, sends and receives email.
 Going up against competitors with huge head starts, HEY sets out to fundamentally change the flavour of email as opposed to just adding a little spice.
 After trying it for two weeks, HEY made my email experience a more calm, private and healthy experience with little to complain about.